 - lower back

-However, the rash can appear anywhere on your body, including the palms of your hands and the soles of your feet.
+However, the rash can appear anywhere on your body, including the palms of your hands and soles of your feet.

 Nail psoriasis may cause: